kram-capital/alba-docs-optistruct/configuration.md

 !!!
-Triggering alerts requires an additional step that will be explained in the alerts section <!-- TODO create link to alerts section -->
+Triggering alerts requires an additional step that will be explained in the alerts section !!!
-!!!
 ===
 ### Inducements
-==- Click to expand <!-- TODO Configure collapsed panels for production -->
+==- Click to expand
 ![](/assets/img/docs-optistruct-3-configuration-1-inputs-3-inducem-mh.png)

 Mark IDM